Redeem-Grimm-Satoshi/Redeem-Grimm-Satoshi.github.io/_posts/2023-01-09-outreachy-week-5-think-about-your-audience.md

 ``ODK-X`` is currently being used around the world by renowned organisations like; **Red Cross, World Mosquito Program, W.H.O**, Just to name a few.

-## What I'm Currently Working On
+## What I'll Be Working On During This Internship
 My overall task for this internship period is effecting a ``Mobile UI Upliftment for the ODK-X`` apps.
 I'm working in collaboration with my fellow designer intern to get it done.
-I work on the development-end, Implementing designs and making sure the work properly, etc..
+I work on the development-end, Implementing designs and making sure they work properly, etc..

 **This project excites me so much because I'm working on improving the ui components and also implementing new features based on user feedback on an app that's been used all around the world to collect data in resource-contrained environments.**

-Current Task: **Implementing Dark and Light Theme Mode Across ODK-X Apps**
+At the moment i'm working on: **Building A Centralized Theming System That Will Be Reused Across All ODK-X Apps**

 Want to know more about ODK-X?
 Join the [ODK-X Forum](https://forum.odk-x.org/)